maggy1209/alx-system_engineering-devops/0x00-shell_basics/README.md

           rm *~

-02. Script that creates the directories `welcome/, welcome/to/ and welcome/to/school` in the current directory.
+102. Script that creates the directories `welcome/, welcome/to/ and welcome/to/school` in the current directory.

           mkdir-p welcome/to/school
+103. Command that lists all the files and directories of the current directory, separated by commas (`,`) and directory names end with a slash `/`

+          ls -pam